Know Before You Go: How To Determine Whether The Ice Is Safe To Play On

 Another thing most Mainers know (but it's always good to remind ourselves of this) is to check ice conditions before going on any river, lake, or pond in the wintertime.

 Checking the ice can mean the difference between a fun day on the frozen water vs. a dangerous day at a local hospital.
+Or even worse, as was the case earlier this weekend when a Maine ice fisherman went through the ice with his snowmobile, death.

 Lucky for us, there's a nifty little infographic that Weather.gov came up with to remind you of just how much each layer of thickness of the ice can support.